colbyj/bride-of-frankensystem/docs/building/page_flow.rst

        {name="End",          path="end"}
    ]

-Each tagged submission is stored as a separate row.
-Reading back a tagged response from a template or blueprint route uses ``participant.questionnaire("mood", "pre")`` and ``participant.questionnaire("mood", "post")``.
-See :doc:`/framework/participant_data` for the full API.
+Each tagged submission is stored as a separate row and exported separately by the admin panel — no code needed.
+If you write your own templates or Python routes, a tagged response is read back with ``participant.questionnaire("mood", "pre")``; see :doc:`/framework/participant_data` for the full API.
 Longitudinal studies that reuse questionnaires across separate sessions are covered in :doc:`longitudinal`.

 Multiple config files
 ---------------------